 In an effort to help facilitate the entrance of Municipally Owned Utilities (MOU) and Electric Cooperatives (EC) into the competitive marketplace, ERCOT has developed the following checklist.
 The goal of this checklist is to assist MOUs and ECs in working through ERCOT requirements that must be satisfied prior to participating in the Texas competitive market.
-This document is not intended to cover all regulatory requirements and business decisions that a MOU or EC must make in order to offer customer choice.
+This document is not in chronological order nor is it intended to cover all regulatory requirements and business decisions that a MOU or EC must make in order to offer customer choice.
 In the event that any information in this document (the ERCOT Opt-In Checklist) is in conflict with Texas statutes, Public Utility Commission of Texas (PUCT) rulings, or ERCOT Protocols, then those documents shall take precedence over the Opt-In Checklist.

 ERCOT Opt-In Checklist

-A Municipally Owned Utility (MOU) or Electric Cooperative (EC) must notify ERCOT at least six (6) months prior to opting into retail competition as described in the ERCOT Protocols, Section 16.6.
+A Municipally Owned Utility (MOU) or Electric Cooperative (EC) must notify ERCOT prior to opting into retail competition as described in the ERCOT Protocols, Section 16.6, Registration of Muncipally Owned Utilities and Electric Cooperatives in the ERCOT Region.
 The letter must be submitted to ERCOT in writing, by fax, U.S. mail, courier delivery, or Federal Express delivery, to the following address:

 Attention: Market Participant Registration